wdi-sg/gitbook-2018/README.md

 # WDI Singapore

 Welcome to General Assembly's Web Development Immersive - Singapore Edition!
-This Gitbook is the primary resource used throughout the course, save it to your favourites and refer to it often!
+[This Gitbook](https://jeremiahalex.gitbooks.io/wdi-sg/content/) is the primary resource used throughout the course, save it to your favorites and refer to it often!

 ## Important Policies
 Please read and adhere to the following, otherwise bad things might happen.

 #### Prework
-You should have completed the following in preperation for the course.
+You should have completed the following in preparation for the course.
 This is to ensure that you can handle the pace of the class.

 * [GA Dash](https://dash.generalassemb.ly/)
 * [WDI Fundamentals](http://fundamentals.generalassemb.ly/)